rvennam/kube-code-camp/Exercise3/README.md

-# Lab 2: Scale and update apps -- services, replica sets, and health checks
+# Scale and update apps -- services, replica sets, and health checks

-In this lab, understand how to update the number of replicas a deployment has and how to safely roll out an update on Kubernetes.
+In this exercise, understand how to update the number of replicas a deployment has and how to safely roll out an update on Kubernetes.
 Learn, also, how to perform a simple health check.

-For this lab, you need a running deployment with a single replica.
-At the end of the previous lab, we cleaned up the running deployment.
+For this exercise, you need a running deployment with a single replica.
+At the end of the previous exercise, we cleaned up the running deployment.
 Let's first recreate that deployment with:
 ```
 kubectl run hello-world --image=registry.ng.bluemix.net/<my_namespace>/hello-world
 ```

-# 1. Scale apps with replicas
+# Scale apps with replicas

 A *replica* is how Kubernetes accomplishes scaling out a deployment.
 A replica is a copy of a pod that already contains a running service.
 By having multiple replicas of a pod, you can ensure your deployment has the available resources to handle increasing load on your application.